 Players in a peer-to-peer game must be synchronized in order to see each other's moves and interact.
+(If players are not synchronized, then typically, each player will be able to move pieces around the board, but the other players will not see any movement.)

 Players should pick a single player to synchronize with, such as the player who initiated the game.
 This will make sure that everyone's game position is consistent.